kubernetes/website/content/zh/docs/concepts/services-networking/service.md

 The "Service proxy" chooses a backend, and starts proxying traffic from the client to the backend.

 This means that Service owners can choose any port they want without risk of collision.
-Clients can connect to an IP and port, without being aware of which Pods they are actually accessing.
+Clients can simply connect to an IP and port, without being aware of which Pods they are actually accessing.
 -->